Canon 200D vs Olympus E-M1

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 200D and the Olympus OM-D E-M1?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 200D and the Olympus E-M1 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 is notably larger (8 percent) than the Canon 200D.
 Moreover, the E-M1 is markedly heavier (10 percent) than the 200D.
 It is noteworthy in this context that the E-M1 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.